-The number of BAPA cases completed categorized by transfer pricing method is shown in Chart 4 below.
+The number of BAPA cases disposed of, as categorized by the transfer pricing method, is shown in Chart 4 below.

-In the 2007 business year, the number of TNMM (Transactional Net Margin Method, introduced in 2004) cases was remarkably high.
+In the 2008 business year, the number of TNMM (Transactional Net Margin Method, introduced in 2004) cases was remarkably high.